 How Manasquan Bank CDs Rates Compare to Other Banks’

-For such a small chain, Manasquan Bank’s Certificate of Deposit rates stack up pretty well against much larger competitors such as Ally Bank and Marcus by Goldman Sachs.
+For such a small chain, Manasquan Bank’s Certificate of Deposit rates stacks up pretty well against much larger competitors such as Ally Bank and Marcus by Goldman Sachs.
 While they are indeed lower than those at Ally and Sachs—though certainly not Chase’s—at most terms, one must take into account that Manasquan is a small regional bank that operates in one state alone.
 In addition, its client count and total assets are far lower than at those nationwide competitors.
 In fact, there aren’t any Manasquan Bank branches outside of New Jersey, so its entire business operations are small and handled locally.
 Even so, operating physical branches is an enormous expenditure, which is reflected in the very low APYs at giants like Chase.

 |CD Term||Manasquan Bank||Ally Bank||Marcus by Goldman Sachs||Chase|